HauffQian/DGAP/Discriminator/README.md

 ## Acknowledgments

-This code is based on resources from the following project:
+Part of training code is based on resources from the following project:

 - [redco](https://github.com/tanyuqian/redco)